-Purpose - The Greeneville/Greene County Center for Higher Education serves as an extension of the main campus in Morristown offering both credit and non-credit courses to the citizens of Greeneville, Greene County and portions of upper East Tennessee.
+The Greeneville/Greene County Center for Higher Education serves as an extension of the main campus in Morristown offering both credit and non-credit courses to the citizens of Greeneville, Greene County and portions of East Tennessee.
+The center allows students who are geographically remote from the central campus to take classes closer to their homes.

 The campus is located at 215 North College Street in downtown Greeneville.
 Course offerings include most courses in the General Education core and additional technical education courses for most degree and certificate programs.
+A typical student would be required to complete some courses on the main campus before graduation.
 The facility was made available through the generous efforts of the governments of Greene County and the city of Greeneville, along with the Walters State Foundation.

-The facility includes general education classrooms, an interactive television (ITV) classroom, an electronic library, administrative and faculty offices, computer, chemistry and biology laboratories, student lounges, and a media room.
-In addition, the center is home for the Basic Police Recruit School and East Tennessee State University offers classes.
-The center also houses the Respiratory Care Technician program and serves the entire 10 county service area.
+The facility includes general education classrooms, administrative offices, computer, chemistry and biology laboratories, student lounge areas, and media center.
+In addition, the center is home for the Regional Police Academy and Respiratory Care program.
+East Tennessee State University offers classes in the Walters State facility.
+This program serves the entire ten county service area.